About the CPS Department - Campus Police Services / Safety and Security

 About Campus Police Services / Safety and Security

 The Ohlone Community College District Campus Police Services (CPS), including Safety and Security, is a Peace Officers Standards and Training accredited police department established by Board of Trustees Resolution 63-74-75.
 The College is committed to full implementation of the Student Right to Know and Campus Safety Act of 1990.
-The CPS Office consists of a Chief of Police, police officers, safety officers, office assistants, and dispatchers.
+The CPS Office consists of a Chief of Police, police officers, safety officers, and dispatchers.

 The responsibilities of CPS include campus security; traffic and parking control; prevention and detection of crime; and enforcement of federal, state, and municipal laws and District regulations and policies.
 CPS has the primary responsibility for directing, planning, and controlling vehicle and pedestrian traffic on College grounds.
 Campus Police Services oversee the painting of roadways and curbs, placement of control signs, removal of hazardous obstructions, and other related tasks.

 CPS personnel make inspections of facilities to insure physical security; design and present programs to reduce risk from criminal acts; review plans and new construction additions to facilities to insure against design defects that could contribute to criminal acts; make preventative patrols of grounds; make necessary arrests and detentions; and interact with all other law enforcement and investigative agencies.